 - A trader can expect your portfolio’s market value to increase by 0.55 paisa for every 1 Rupee of the underlying stock’s price increase.
 He can use delta hedging to adjust the total delta of his total portfolio.

 Delta Hedging Example: Long straddle position

-Let’s say trader has opened a long straddle position by buying a call and a put option on ABC company, both options with strike price of 250.
+Let’s say a trader has opened a long straddle position by buying a call and a put option on ABC company, both options with strike price of 250.
 If ABC company is trading at 250 at the time, both these options are at the money.
 This is when a long straddle position can be bought for the lowest price and when it makes the most sense to open it.
-Let’s look at different scenarios and how delta hedging plays into it.
+Let's look at different scenarios and how delta hedging plays into it.

 Long straddle delta at the money is zero